animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 `@LocatorApplication` is for configuring and bootstrapping standalone, GemFire Locator application processes.
 This process can only be a Locator and nothing else.
-If you try to start a Locator with a cache instance, SDG will throw an error.
+If you try to start a Locator with a cache instance, Spring Data for GemFire will throw an error.